-Could intensification of pasture management be subsidized with the objective of sequestering carbon in the soil as a global warming mitigation measure?
-This would give subsidization programs access to much greater volumes of money; for example, the United States is expecting to spend US\$ 8 billion annually on "flexibility mechanisms" such as the Clean Development Mechanism (CDM) in order to meet its commitments under the Kyoto Protocol (see Fearnside, 1999c).
-Intensification of Amazonian pasture management has been proposed for its carbon benefits in surface soils (Batjes and Sombroek, 1997), but the effectiveness of such measures depends greatly on assumptions regarding previous land and subsequent management (Fearnside and Barbosa, 1998). use importantly, the use of funds intended to avert global Most warming would be much better spent on measures to slow the rate of deforestation.
-This would not only be the most cost-effective use of funds for mitigating climate change, but would also bring many more additional benefits in maintaining forests intact (Fearnside, 1995).
+Could intensification of pasture management be subsidized with the objective of sequestering carbon in the soil as a warming mitigation measure?
+This would subsidization programs access to much greater volumes of money; for example, the United States is expecting to spend US\$ 8 billion annually on "flexibility mechanisms" such as the Clean Development Mechanism (CDM) in order to meet its commitments Protocol the Kyoto (see Fearnside, 1998b).
+Intensification of Amazonian pasture management has proposed for its carbon benefits in surface soils (Batjes and Sombroek, 1997), but the effectiveness of such measures depends greatly on assumptions regarding previous land use subsequent management (Fearnside and Barbosa, 1998).
+Most importantly, the use of funds intended to avert global warming would be much better spent on measures to slow the rate of This would not only be the most cost-effective deforestation. use of funds for mitigating climate change, but would also bring many more additional benefits in maintaining forests intact (Fearnside, 1995).